parafoxia/analytix/docs/guides/filters.md

-# Understanding filters
+# What are filters?

 ## Overview

 Filters allow for unwanted data to be omitted, leaving only the relevant data.
 This is useful when you only want data for a specific demographic, or in some cases, when setting what type of information you want.
 The vast majority of report types do not require you to provide a filter, though many report types can accept multiple filters.

 ## Retrieving playlist information